ins-amu/SBI-VBMs/README.md

-# Simulation-based Inference on Virtual Brain Models of Disorders
+# Simulation-based Inference on Virtual Brain Models of Disorders (SBI-VBMs)

 ## Installation